damonyoungcc/english-interview/mock1.md

 - Using **browser caching** with proper response headers

 **Second:** Reduce resource size
-use webpack or vite to enble compression, minify JS and CSS files compress images size used in the project
+use webpack or vite to enble compression, minify JS and CSS files and tree-shaking to remove unused code. compress images size used in the project

 **Third:** Improving rendering performance